RISC-V: Privileged instruction set

-The existing control and status register definitions support RISC-V's error and memory exceptions, and a small number of interrupts.
-For systems with more interrupts, the specification also defines an interrupt controller.
+Interrupts and exceptions are handled together.
+Exceptions are caused by instruction execution including illegal instructions and system calls, while interrupts are caused by external events.
+The existing control and status register definitions support RISC-V's error and memory exceptions, and a small number of interrupts, typically via an "advanced core local interruptor" (ACLINT).
+For systems with more interrupts, the specification also defines a platform-level interrupt controller (PLIC) to coordinate large number of interrupts among multiple processors.
 Interrupts always start at the highest-privileged machine level, and the control registers of each level have explicit forwarding bits to route interrupts to less-privileged code.
 For example, the hypervisor need not include software that executes on each interrupt to forward an interrupt to an operating system.
 Instead, on set-up, it can set bits to forward the interrupt.

 Several memory systems are supported in the specification.
 Physical-only is suited to the simplest embedded systems.
-There are also three UNIX-style virtual memory systems for memory cached in mass-storage systems.
-The virtual memory systems support MMU with three sizes, with addresses sized 32, 39 and 48 bits.
+There are also four UNIX-style virtual memory systems for memory cached in mass-storage systems.
+The virtual memory systems support MMU with four sizes, with addresses sized 32, 39, 48 and 57 bits.
 All virtual memory systems support 4 KiB pages, multilevel page-table trees and use very similar algorithms to walk the page table trees.
 All are designed for either hardware or software page-table walking.
 To optionally reduce the cost of page table walks, super-sized pages may be leaf pages in higher levels of a system's page table tree.
-SV32 has a two-layer page table tree and supports 4 MiB superpages.
+SV32 is only supported on 32-bit implementations, has a two-layer page table tree and supports 4 MiB superpages.
 SV39 has a three level page table, and supports 2 MiB superpages and 1 GiB gigapages.
 SV48 is required to support SV39.
 It also has a 4-level page table and supports 2 MiB superpages, 1 GiB gigapages, and 512 GiB terapages.
+SV57 has a 5-level page table and supports 2 MiB superpages, 1 GiB gigapages, 512 GiB terapages and 256 TiB petapages.
 Superpages are aligned on the page boundaries for the next-lowest size of page.